 Although not everything we eat or drink has to be organic, coffee is one of the most heavily sprayed crops globally.
 Buying organic ensures your brew is free from herbicides, pesticides, and fungicides — which is kinder to farmers, the environment, and you!
 One final caution is to let your coffee cool a little before drinking.
-Some studies have shown a link between drinking extremely hot drinks and esophageal cancer.
+Some studies have shown a link between drinking scorching drinks and esophageal cancer.

 Unfortunately, even the healthiest coffee isn't all sunshine and rainbows.
 Ironically, the same roasting process that makes coffee so delicious also causes a natural by-product named acrylamide, a known carcinogen.
 But don't let this freak you out.
-Coffee actually contains very little acrylamide, and you would have to drink an outlandish amount of coffee to come close to a dangerous level.
+Coffee contains very little acrylamide, and you would have to drink an outlandish amount of coffee to come close to a dangerous level.